generalized-intelligence/GAAS/README.md

 <img src="https://s2.ax1x.com/2019/01/31/k1TWUU.jpg" align="right" width="300px" alt="GA">

-> Generalized Autonomy Aviation System (GAAS, pronounciate as "gas") is an open source project dedicated to autonomous flight and operating control system for futuristic aerial vehicles.

-> Imagine commuting with "flying car", having food and packages delivered by drones to your door.
-To contribute to the described future, we would like to get the two most fundamental issues out of the way: the safety of aerial vehicles, and the demand for skilled pilots.
+> GAAS (Generalized Autonomy Aviation System) is an open source software platform for autonomous drones and VTOLs.
+GAAS was built to provide a common infrastructure for computer-vision based drone intelligence, and in the long term, to accelerate the coming of autonomous VTOLs.
+Being a BSD-licensed product, GAAS makes it easy for enterprises, researches, and drone enthusiasts to modify the code to suit specific use cases.

-> Our long-term vision is to implement GAAS in passenger carrying aerial vehicles (could be "flying car").
-The first step of this vision is to make Unmanned Aerial Vehicles truly "unmanned", so drones can be better utilized.
-We also just want to provide an easy-to-use infrastructure for programmers and engineers to program and build drone products.
+> Our long-term vision is to implement GAAS in autonomous passenger carrying VTOLs (or "flying cars").
+The first step of this vision is to make Unmanned Aerial Vehicles truly "unmanned", and thus make drones ubiquitous.
+We currently support manned and unmanned multi-rotor drones and helicopters.
+Our next step is to support VTOLs and eVTOLs.

-> The current version of GAAS includes Simultaneous Localization and Mapping (SLAM), obstacle avoidance, navigation and flight control, supporting manned and unmanned multi-rotor drones and helicopters.
-Next step, we will also be supporting VTOL and eVTOL.

 <p align="center">
 <img src="https://s2.ax1x.com/2019/02/25/kIZ3vj.jpg" width="300px">